cdleong/cdleong.github.io/_posts/2020-06-20-translation-and-bible.md

 * The videogame Heaven's Gate involves learning a language entirely from written text.
 * Can a I frame my audio problem as a computer vision problem?
 * Can I frame my language model learning as a reinforcement learning problem? "ask smart questions to give me a correct grammar".
+* TODO: look into https://arxiv.org/abs/2005.04511, for potential application to "back out a grammar" problem.